Rental Rental

 1. A.K Gopalan vs. State of Madras, 1950:

 A.K.
 Gopalan contested his preventive detention under the Preventive Detention Law in Madras Jail.
 The Supreme Court, while acknowledging Article 22 as an independent code, held a narrow interpretation of Article 21.
-The Court deemed Gopalan’s detention lawful, emphasising the system set up by law.
+The Court deemed Gopalan’s detention lawful, emphasizing the system set up by law.

 1. Kesavananda Bharati Sripadagalavaru vs. State of Kerala, 1973: